-- Better understanding of potential compound or cascading effects on climate, ecosystems and society as a consequence of crossing specific tipping points. - Increased capacity to identify unknown tipping elements and early warning signals when a tipping point is approached. - Contribution to mitigation policies with view to the Paris Agreement and the EU Biodiversity Strategy 2030, taking into account the precautionary principle, with respect to abrupt responses, hysteresis and other non-linear behaviour of the Earth system. - Input to adaptation strategies for the most affected regions, globally, addressing the risks of crossing climatic tipping points and related impacts on ecosystems and biodiversity.
+- New or improved models for climate predictions or projections, which take into account climate-related potential tipping points and their impacts and are relevant for major assessments like those of the IPCC and IPBES. - Better understanding of potential cascading effects on climate, ecosystems and society as a consequence of crossing specific tipping points. - Increased capacity to identify early warning signals of when a tipping point is being reached. - Mitigation policies with view to the Paris Agreement and the EU Biodiversity Strategy 2030, taking into account the precautionary principle, with respect to abrupt responses, hysteresis and other non-linear behaviour of the Earth system. - Input to adaptation strategies for the most affected regions, globally, addressing the risks of crossing climatic tipping points and related impacts on ecosystems and biodiversity.

-Scope: Elements of the Earth system, including ecosystems, can suffer relatively rapid transitions in response to small changes in forcings, a process known as crossing a tipping point.
+Scope: Elements of the Earth system, including ecosystems, can suffer relatively rapid transitions from one stable state to another in response to small changes in forcings, a process known as crossing a tipping point.
 Such transitions are often irreversible: the system does not return to its original state even when the forcing that caused it is brought back to its original value.
-The transition to a new state would have a high (even catastrophic) impact across multiple regions, physical processes, ecosystems and biodiversity, and should therefore be avoided (in line with the EU's biodiversity strategy for 2030).
-Some of these tipping points may have already been crossed or have a high probability of being crossed during this century, like those caused in the ocean by warming, acidification and deoxygenation.
-Early warning signals, reversibility, hysteresis and resilience should be addressed through appropriate analysis methods.
+The transition to a new stable state would have a high (even catastrophic) impact across multiple regions, physical processes, ecosystems and biodiversity, and should therefore be avoided (in line with the EU's biodiversity strategy for 2030).
+Some of these tipping points have a high probability of being crossed during this century, like those caused in the ocean by warming, acidification and deoxygenation.
+Others, like the collapse of the Atlantic Meridional Overturning Circulation, will very likely not take place during this century, but their reversibility remains unknown or the confidence in the assessment is low.
+Early warning signals, irreversibility, hysteresis and resilience should be addressed through appropriate analysis methods.
 Mitigation pathways and safe operating spaces for humanity should be assessed and communicated to targeted audiences.

-The ability and/or sensitivity of global Earth system models (ESM) to simulate tipping point crossings and other non-linear behaviour requires solid process understanding, firmly rooted in observational evidence, including from paleo-records.
+The ability and/or sensitivity of global Earth System Models (ESM) to simulate tipping point crossings and other non-linear behaviour requires solid process understanding, firmly rooted in observational evidence, including from paleo-records.
 These processes need to be correctly represented in ESMs.
-The probability and impact of tipping point crossings and abrupt system changes need to be better quantified for a sound risk analysis (including aspects of irreversibility), addressing for example impacts on agriculture, fisheries, or health.
+The probability and impact of tipping point crossings and abrupt system changes need to be better quantified for a sound risk analysis (including aspects of irreversibility), addressing for example impacts on agriculture or health.
 Further, the approach to and crossing of tipping points lead to a loss of ecosystem resilience, causing a compounding effect in ecosystems already stressed due to non-climatic factors, and the potential for cascading impacts across trophic webs and ecosystems.